Command line arguments

 TypeError: unsupported operand type(s) for +: 'int' and 'list'

-As another exercise, accept one or more numbers as input arguments.
+As another exercise, write a program that accepts one or more numbers as input arguments.
 Calculate and display the following details about the input — sum, product and average.

 In-place editing with fileinput